pauldambra/pauldambra.github.io/_posts/2019-11-30-serverless-lessons-learned.md

 Cost isn't the most important thing - developers can cost much more than infrastructure.
 But we've been building entirely servicefully for more than a year now and our systems do more than they used to but at worst our AWS bill has been flat over that year.
 We use [cloudability](https://www.cloudability.com/) to track our spending and that predicts a 10-20% drop in bill over the next 12 months based on change over the last year.

 In fact [one of our engineers](https://twitter.com/IllCopeSomehow) has paid his salary in cost reductions on our inherited Serverful systems.
 That almost certainly means we've invested upwards of $200,000 since the team was launched that could have been avoided.
 Engineers are more expensive than infrastructure so let's guess that we invested $1.5M to create that avoidable $200k.
+Arguably, that's going on for $2M invested not to achieve any value _at all_.
+At best it was scaffolding that enabled the valuable work.
+At worst, avoidable in its entirety.

 Serviceful systems were less mature back when that investment was being made so it may well have been the right investment then... but they're much more mature now.
 To the point that it should be yor default choice that your specific needs might make you move away from.